an-dr/VisioneR/src/VisionerFile/README.md

 - `input/object_bad_*` - image of an object for negative response
 - `input/scene_*` - image of a scene for recognition

-In theory, reads all major image formats, but tested only with `jpg`.
+In theory, reads all major image formats, but tested only with `jpg` and `png`.